mlhartme/stool/client/documentation.md

 #### DESCRIPTION

 Creates a fresh client configuration file or reports an error if it already exists.
-The client configuration file is configured with the `SC_YAML` environment variable, it defaults to `~/.sc.yaml`
+The location of the client configuration file is configured with the `SC_YAML` environment variable, defaults is `~/.sc.yaml`.

 ### stool-server